Welcome to the third installment of the Shades of Green – Disney Resort Comparison Series.

-Both resorts sleep 5 and have comfortable beds and pillows as well as great bedding.
+Both resorts have comfortable beds and pillows as well as great bedding.

 Shades of Green – 2 Queen sized beds and a couch that converts to a day bed for one.
 See how the couch-bed works (click next over the picture to see sequential pictures)

 The Beach Club – 2 Queen sized beds a fold out sleeper couch.
 Some rooms only sleep 4 or have a single king bed.